Concentrated Geo-Privacy: Preliminaries

 The following properties of R\'{e}nyi divergences are well known: \begin{lemma} [Properties of R\'{e}nyi divergences \cite{van2014renyi}] For $\alpha \geq 1$, R\'{e}nyi divergences satisfy the following properties: \begin{itemize} \item[(1)] $\mathrm{[Monotonicity]}$ $D_{\alpha}(\mathcal{P}\|\mathcal{Q})\leq D_{\alpha'}(\mathcal{P}\|\mathcal{Q})$ for $1\leq \alpha \leq \alpha'\leq \infty$. \item[(2)] $\mathrm{[Additivity]}$ $D_{\alpha}(\mathcal{P}_1\times \dotsb \times \mathcal{P}_k \| \mathcal{Q}_1\times \dotsb \times \mathcal{Q}_k) = \sum_{j=1}^k D_{\alpha}(\mathcal{P}_j\| \mathcal{Q}_j)$ for pairs of probability distributions $(\mathcal{P}_j,\mathcal{Q}_j)$ on $\sigma$-algebra $\mathscr{F}_j$, $j\in[k]$. \item[(3)] $\mathrm{[Data\; Processing\; Inequality]}$ $D_{\alpha}(P_{|\mathscr{G}}\|\mathcal{Q}_{|\mathscr{G}}) \leq D_{\alpha}(\mathcal{P}\|\mathcal{Q})$ for any sub-$\sigma$-algebra $\mathscr{G}\subseteq \mathscr{F}$. \item[(4)] $\mathrm{[Gaussian\; Distributions]}$ $D_\alpha\left(\mathcal{N}(\mu_1,\sigma^2 I_{d\times d})\|\mathcal{N}(\mu_2,\sigma^2 I_{d\times d})\right)=\frac{\alpha \|\mu_1-\mu_2\|_2^2}{2\sigma^2}$ for $\mu_1,\mu_2\in \mathbb{R}^d$. \end{itemize} \end{lemma}

-\textit{Concentrated differential privacy} is defined in terms of R\'{e}nyi divergences: \begin{definition} [Concentrated Differential Privacy \cite{bun2016concentrated}] Let $\rho\geq 0$.
+\textit{Concentrated differential privacy} is defined in terms of R\'{e}nyi divergences: \begin{definition} [Concentrated Differential Privacy\footnote{More commonly known as \textit{zero}-concentrated differential privacy.
+Note that there is a related two-parameter definition $(\mu,\tau)$-mCDP, also known by the name \textit{mean}-concentrated differential privacy \cite{dwork2016concentrated}, where $(\tau^2/2,\tau)$-mCDP implies $\tau^2/2$-CDP \cite{bun2016concentrated}.} \cite{bun2016concentrated}] Let $\rho\geq 0$.
 A mechanism ${M}:U\rightarrow V$ satisfies concentrated differential privacy, denoted $\rho$-CDP, if for any neighboring inputs $x\sim x'\in U$, any measurable $S\subseteq V$, and all $\alpha > 1$,

 \end{definition}

 It is known that the privacy guarantee of CDP sits between that of pure and approximate DP \cite{bun2016concentrated}: \begin{lemma}[Relationship between DP definitions \cite{bun2016concentrated}] Let $M$ be a randomized mechanism.
 Then \begin{enumerate} \item if $M$ is $(\varepsilon,0)$-DP, then it is also $\rho$-CDP where $\rho=\frac{1}{2}\varepsilon^2$; \item if $M$ is $\rho$-CDP, then it is also $(\varepsilon,\delta)$-DP, where $\varepsilon=\rho+\sqrt{4\rho\log(1/\delta)}$ for all $\delta > 0$. \end{enumerate} \end{lemma} The above relationships imply that $\varepsilon$ and $\rho$ are related quadratically in the typical parameter regime $\varepsilon\le O(1)$.